 The University invites applications from all qualified individuals.
 Queen’s is committed to employment equity and diversity in the workplace and welcomes applications from women, visible minorities, Aboriginal peoples, persons with disabilities, and LGBTQ persons.
 All qualified candidates are encouraged to apply; however, in accordance with Canadian immigration requirements, Canadian citizens and permanent residents of Canada will be given priority.

 To comply with federal laws, the University is obliged to gather statistical information as to how many applicants for each job vacancy are Canadian citizens / permanent residents of Canada.
 Applicants need not identify their country of origin or citizenship; however, all applications must include one of the following statements: “I am a Canadian citizen / permanent resident of Canada”; OR, “I am not a Canadian citizen / permanent resident of Canada”.
 Applications that do not include this information will be deemed incomplete.

 - a cover letter (including one of the two statements regarding Canadian citizenship / permanent resident status specified in the previous paragraph);

 - a current Curriculum Vitae (including a list of publications);

 - a statement of teaching interests and experience (including teaching outlines and evaluations if available); and,

-- Three letters of reference to be sent directly to Dr. Jean Côté, SKHS Director at: email@example.com or in hard copy to the address below
+- Three letters of reference to be sent directly to Dr. Kyra Pyke, SKHS Director at: email@example.com or hard copy to the address below

-The deadline for applications is November 15, 2018.
+The deadline for applications is Friday 15 November 2019 by 11:59 pm.
 Applications received after the deadline will be reviewed only if the position remains unfilled.

-Applicants are encouraged to send all documents in their application packages electronically as PDFs to Dr. Jean Côté, Director at firstname.lastname@example.org although hard copy applications may be submitted to:
+Applicants are encouraged to send all documents in their application package electronically as PDFs to Dr. Kyra Pyke, Director at firstname.lastname@example.org although hard copy applications may be submitted to:

 School of Kinesiology and Health Studies